lorrainemakuyana/react-notepad/README.md

 }
 ```

 The above are examples of times when the components automatically unmount when the browser tab is closed or the browser itself is closed.
-However, for those situations that use, say the <code>setInterval()</code> function which performs an action after a set amount of time, the component continues to tun in the background even after the browser is closed.
+However, for those situations that use, say the <code>setInterval()</code> function which performs an action after a set amount of time, the component continues to run in the background even after the browser is closed.
 The useEffect() hook can be used to unmount these components.

 ```
 import React, {useState, useEffect} from "react" import randomcolor from "randomcolor"